 An enticing combination of inland and and ocean-side locations on the tropical island of Mauritius.

-Experience Mauritius & Rodrigues staying in small, guest houses with the freedom of a hire car.
+Experience Mauritius & Rodrigues staying in small lodges and hotels with the freedom of a hire car.

 A week on an Indian Ocean island with sandy beaches, warm seas, tropical gardens and delicious food.